dcrck/c6b-www/content/news/what-is-biochar-1.md

 +++
 layout = "page"
-title = "What is Biochar?"
+title = "What is biochar?"
 description = "Learn the ins and outs of biochar with this straightforward explainer.
 How is it made, and what is it used for?"

 [extra]